stair-lab/mac-fairness/docs/advanced/async-framework.md

 Running multi-agent conversations naively would result in poor GPU utilization:

 1. **Sequential within conversation**: If agents respond one after another within a conversation, the GPU sits idle between requests
-2. **Sequential across conversations**: If we process one conversation at a time, we lose massive parallelism opportunities
+1. **Sequential across conversations**: If we process one conversation at a time, we lose massive parallelism opportunities
-3. **Dependency constraints**: Some roles (e.g., moderator) naturally need to wait for other agents before responding
+1. **Dependency constraints**: Some roles (e.g., moderator) naturally need to wait for other agents before responding
+1. **Different number of retries**: A message may need several retries (especially for smaller models), while processed requests need to wait under static batching

 The async framework solves these problems by:

 - **Parallelizing across conversations**: Different conversations have no cross-visibility and can run fully in parallel
 - **Parallelizing within rounds**: Within a single round, agents without dependencies can generate responses concurrently
-- **Maximizing GPU batch utilization**: vLLM's continuous batching is most efficient when many requests are in-flight simultaneously
+- **Maximizing GPU batch utilization**: vLLM's continuous batching is most efficient when many requests are in-flight simultaneously, if requests across conversations are orchestrated properly

 ## Backend Support